nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/setup-best-practices.md

 ## Changing the Default Embedded Database

-The Nuxeo Platform provides a default embedded database for testing and evaluation purpose, called Derby.
+The Nuxeo Platform provides a default embedded database for testing and evaluation purpose, called H2.
 However, it is not adapted for a production environment (see the [H2 limitations page]({{page page='h2-limitations'}})).

 Before going live, you should configure one of the production-safe database supported by the Nuxeo Platform.
 See the [Database]({{page page='database-configuration'}}) section of this documentation.